 In 2014-15 we took part in a peer mentoring project funded by the Cabinet Office and as a result developed a set of e-learning modules aimed to support new community hydro groups.
 These are available on our website and also through the Community Energy Hub run by CEE.
 We continue to respond to queries from other community energy groups where we can help.

 We estimated the carbon footprint of the installation to be 150 tonnes (Te) of carbon to cover the CO2 used for things such as production, transport and concrete in the installation.
-According to DECC, 0.542Te CO2 is saved per MWh of electricity produced, therefore we needed to generate 276.7 MWh to cover the CO2.
-We have in effect paid back the carbon used in the production and installation of the turbine within 3 years of starting generating (payback date = 19th November 2015)
+When we started generating, in 2012, according to DECC, 0.542Te CO2 was saved per MWh of electricity produced, therefore we needed to generate 276.7 MWh to cover the CO2.
+We in effect paid back the carbon used in the production and installation of the turbine within 3 years of starting generating using the figures available at the time (payback date = 19th November 2015).

 Over the past few years we have responded to requests from research students in universities both in this country and abroad who are researching the field of community energy.

-We’re still working with the Environment Agency to help them learn more about migratory fish behaviour.
+We’re still working with Hull University to help them learn more about migratory fish behaviour.